The Foundation for a Meaningful Life

 American Prose in History (APH)

 In American Prose in History (APH), ninth graders explore the second half of the twentieth century through the literature, film, and stories created during that time period.
 Focusing on McCarthyism and the Red Scare, the modern technological revolution, the Civil Rights Movement, the Vietnam conflict, and the rise of Reagan’s America, this course interrogates the multitude of stories written in these eras.
-Students consider fictional works such as The Crucible, Fahrenheit 451, A Raisin in the Sun, The Nickel Boys, and The Things They Carried; they also read nonfiction literature, such as letters, essays, speeches, articles, and biographies, and watch movies related to each unit of study.
+Students consider fictional works such as The Crucible, Fahrenheit 451, A Raisin in the Sun, The Nickel Boys, and The Things They Carried; students also read nonfiction literature, such as letters, essays, speeches, articles, and biographies, and watch movies related to each unit of study.

 In APH, students continue to improve their critical and analytical thinking abilities, using a co-curricular approach to comprehending the past.
 They practice the tools needed to be successful independent learners through informed discussion and debate, collaboration, creating and defending a written argument, and displaying mastery of content across a range of assessments.
 Ultimately, students will examine how the history of America’s prose informs the present state of the nation.